MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-technology-controls.md

 - M365-security-compliance
 f1.keywords:
 - NOCSH
+ms.custom:
+- seo-marvel-apr2020
-description: "Summary: An overview of Microsoft's technology control practices for Office 365."
+description: This article provides an overview of the tools and technologies used by Microsoft for technology control in Office 365.
 ---

 # Office 365 Technology Controls